IFDCO facilitates the National >> Flying Dutchman Class organizations.

 IFDCO communicates to the National members through the website and the Bulletin (a printed booklet).
 The Bulletin is issued at least once a year.

-It was in the late 40’s that the IYRU (now ISAF) instigated a new modern 2-man international dinghy, the Tornado.
+It was in the late 40’s that the IYRU (ex ISAF, now World Sailing) instigated a new modern 2-man international dinghy, the Tornado.
 She was not a success as there was no leap forward compared to the existing pre-war classes.

 The measurements were similar to the 15m2 Wanderjolle of mid-European lakes and popular Flying Fifteen.
 By the end of September 23 responses had been returned with sufficient new and sound ideas to redesign the boat.